RLE-Foundation/rllte/README.md

 > - `Recurrent`: Support recurrent neural network.
 > - `Box`: A N-dimensional box that containes every point in the action space.
 > - `Discrete`: A list of possible actions, where each timestep only one of the actions can be used.
 > - `MultiBinary`: A list of possible actions, where each timestep any of the actions can be used in any combination.

-For more detiled descriptions of these modules, see [https://docs.hsuanwu.dev/api](https://docs.hsuanwu.dev/overview/api)

 # Model Zoo
 Hsuanwu provides a large number of reusable bechmarks, see [https://hub.hsuanwu.dev/](https://hub.hsuanwu.dev/)